Gjúki

-Gjúki (also Gebicca, Gifica, Gibica, Gebicar, Gibicho or Gippich) was the King of the Burgundians in the Germanic heroic legend.
-He was a member of the Niflungar family, and the father of Gundomar I, Giselher and Gunther.
+Gjúki (also Gebicca, Gifica, Gibica, Gebicar, Gibicho or Gippich) was a figure of Germanic heroic legend.

+Attestations

+The historical Gibica is the first in a list of old Kings of Burgundy, along with Gundomar, Gislaharius, and Gundaharius, in the Lex Burgundionum (516 AD).
+While Gundaharius is attested in Roman sources, no other information about Gibica or Gundomar and Gislaharius is known and the Lex does not indicate how the kings are related.
+In later legend, Gibica becomes the father of the three subsequent kings.

 He is mentioned in Widsith as Gifica and as Gjúki in the eddic poem Atlakviða, where he was the father of Gunnar (see Gunther).
-As one of the earliest kings of the Nibelungs, the clan is called the Gjúkungar.
+While the name Gibech is replaced with Dancrat in the Nibelungenlied, other German sources such as the Rosengarten zu Worms use this name for the father of the Burgundian kings.

 In the Prose Edda, Snorri Sturluson says that Gjúki was the father of sons Gunnar and Hogni and a daughter Gudrun.
 Gotthorm (slayer of Sigurd) is his stepson from his wife Grimhild's previous marriage.

 The Prose Edda mentions Gudny, a second daughter of Gjúki and Grimhild.
 In the Gudrunarkvida, this second daughter is named Gullrond.